 The Tennessee statute of limitations governs the amount of time you have to file a claim, starting on the day of your accident.
 The sooner you begin the process, the more time we will have to prepare a strong case that supports the compensation you deserve.

 You do not have to face the challenges and complexities of personal injury law alone.
-Call the Law Offices of Ogle, Elrod & Baril, PLLC today for a free consultation to discuss the details of your case.
+Call OEB Law, PLLC today for a free consultation to discuss the details of your case.